hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Add a new security group by specifying a name and a description.
-Optionally, you can specify an availability zone.
+Specify a name and a description to add a new security group.
+Optionally, specify an availability zone.

 ###Examples
 Add new security group `mysecgroup` with description `seg group desc`: